Luma de Oliveira

 Luma de Oliveira (/pt-BR/; born December 10, 1964) is a former model, actress, and Brazilian carnival queen.
 She was Madrinha da Bateria (Godmother of the Percussion, or "Queen of the Drums") for several samba schools until 2005, later returning to the role for the renowned Portela school in 2009.

 Early life

 Luma was born in Nova Friburgo.
-Oliveira's mother, Maria Luiza de Castro, was of Amerindian descent and her father, Luiz Naegele de Oliveira, was of German and Portuguese descent and worked for Leopoldina Railroad company.
-One of Oliveira's ancestors was Georg Heinrich von Langsdorff, Baron de Langsdorff.
+Oliveira's mother, Maria Luiza de Castro and her father, Luiz Naegele de Oliveira, was of Portuguese descent and worked for Leopoldina Railroad company.
+One of Oliveira's ancestors was German Georg Heinrich von Langsdorff, Baron de Langsdorff.
 She is the youngest of six children; her oldest sister is popular actress Ísis de Oliveira, and her brother, Mem de Oliveira, wrote poetry.

 Her name was created using the first two letters of her parents' names: LUiz and MAria.

 She attended the Institute Gay-Lussac and played handball and volleyball, but her passion was cycling and running on the beach.